 Auditioned for a part in “Rocky Balboa.”
 Didn’t get it but I did talk to Frank Stallone.
 Outside a port-a-potty.

 For seven years, I wrote a syndicated humor column that was praised by the esteemed Erma Bombeck Foundation, as well as my parents who hung it on the fridge with magnets shaped like fruit.

 I got into this business because I love ideas.
-Concepting them, selling them, creating them.
+Concepting them, writing them, creating them.
 Plus, I wanted to wear shorts to work.